Formation of Carbon Dwarfs

 As discussed in {\S~\ref{sec:spectra}}, carbon M dwarfs show evidence of a range of metallicities, but as a whole are not metal poor.
 This is not surprising, given both that the elemental abundances in the photosphere of a typical M dwarf are solar \cite{Ludwig2002} and that their low intrinsic luminosity restricts the SDSS sample to observations of nearby dwarfs.
 So, we can take the initial abundances in the secondary star photosphere as \cite{Grevesse2004} $\textrm{log C}/\textrm{log H} = -3.61 \pm 0.05, \textrm{log O}/\textrm{log H} = -3.34 \pm 0.05$.

 Since it is typical for both stars in a binary system to have formed simultaneously, if we take solar composition for the M dwarf, we should take the same initial composition for the AGB progenitor.
 Sivarani et al. (2004) observed the metal-poor carbon AGB star CS 29497-030 to have $[Fe/H] = -2.8, [C/Fe] = +2.38,$ and $[O/Fe] = +1.67$.
 Ohnaka et al. (2000) (see also \cite{Lambert1984}) find the abundances in two carbon stars TX Psc and V Aql with $[Fe/H] \sim -0.5$ and $-0.7$ as $[C/H] = 0.16$ and $0.13$ and $[O/H] = -0.14$ and $-0.36$, respectively.
-If the surface gravity is lower than solar in TX Psc, Ohnaka et al. calculate an additional slight enhancement in C/O. All of the above abundances are given in dex relative to Anders and Grevesse (1989) .
+If the surface gravity is lower than solar in TX Psc, Ohnaka et al. calculate an additional slight enhancement in C/O. Note that all of these differences in observed abundances between individual carbon stars are insignificant compared to the effect discussed in this paper.
+All of the above abundances are given in dex relative to Anders and Grevesse (1989) .